Short-Term Pickle Recipe (vinegar free and raw)

 Unsalted Cultured Veggies: Purple Potion

-Cultured Cream Fraiche
+Cultured Creme Fraiche

 May all bellies be happy!

-2 replies on “Short-Term Pickle Recipe”
+2 replies on “Short-Term Pickle Recipe (vinegar free and raw)”

 I am not sure, I am assuming fresh as you are after the tannins in there.
 If you don’t have then try oak leaves, horseradish leaves, or black tea leaves also work.